proio-org/proio/README.md

 event data, even without having access to the particular protobuf message code used by the user.

+Compression type is set per-bucket, and can be LZ4 (default), GZIP, or uncompressed.

 ![proio buckets](proto/figures/proio_buckets.png)

 # Getting started